algorandlabs/smart-asa/README.md

 - `freeze_addr`: Address of the account used to freeze holdings or even globally freeze the Smart ASA;
 - `clawback_addr`: Address of the account that can clawback holdings of the Smart ASA.

 The reference implementation introduces new parameters to a Smart ASA.
-In particular, the Smart Contract controls on underlying ASA at a time.
+In particular, the Smart Contract controls one *Underlying ASA* at a time.
 Therefore the value of `smart_asa_id` is used to enforce checks on the current underlying ASA.
 This value is also stored into opted-in users' local storage, ensuring that users are working with the expected Smart ASA (See the Security Considerations for more details).

 > ref. implementation introduces the global variables freeze.
 This parameters can be configured by the manager of the Smart ASA.
 If true, transfers of Smart ASA are not allowed.
 This powerful functionality provides a new feature that allows the global freeze of an asset without need to specify the freezed addresses manually.